Scarecrows outnumber people in dying Japan town

 The closure of the local elementary school two years ago was the last straw.
 Ayano unlocks the door and guides visitors through spotless classrooms populated with scarecrow students and teachers.

 When she returned to her hometown 13 years ago, Ayano tried farming.
 Thinking her radish seeds may have been eaten by crows, she decided to make some scarecrows.
-By now there are more 100 scattered around Nagoro and other towns in Shikoku.
+Now there are more 100 scattered around Nagoro and nearby towns.

 Ayano brings one along for company on her 90-minute drive to buy groceries in the nearest big town.
 But most remain behind, to be photographed and marveled at by tourists who detour through the winding mountain roads.

-"If I hadn't made these scarecrows, people would just drive right by," said Ayano, who greets a steady stream of visitors who wander through the village.
+"If I hadn't made these scarecrows, people would just drive right by," said Ayano.

-The plight of Japan's countryside partly a consequence of the country's economic success.
-As the nation grew increasingly affluent after World War II, younger Japanese flooded into the cities to fill jobs in factories and service industries, leaving their elders to tend small farms.
+The plight of Japan's countryside is partly a consequence of the country's economic success.
+As Japan grew increasingly affluent after World War II, younger Japanese flooded into the cities to fill jobs in factories and service industries, leaving their elders to tend small farms.

-Greater Tokyo, with more than 37 million people and Osaka-Kobe, with 11.5 million, account for nearly 40 percent of the country's 127 million people, with another 10 million scattered in a handful of provincial capitals.
+Greater Tokyo, with more than 37 million people and Osaka-Kobe, with 11.5 million, account for nearly 40 percent of the country's 127 million people.

-"There's been this huge sucking sound as the countryside is emptied," said Joel Cohen, a professor at Columbia University's Laboratory of Populations.
+"There's been this huge sucking sound as the countryside is emptied out," said Joel Cohen, a professor at Columbia University's Laboratory of Populations.

 The population of Miyoshi, which is the town closest to Nagoro, fell from 45,340 in 1985 to about 27,000 last year.
 A quarter of its population is over 75 years old.
 To entice residents to have more children, the town began offering free nursery care for third children, free diapers and formula to age 2 and free health care through junior high school.

-"The way to stop this is to get people to have more babies," said Kurokawa, whose own three children and seven grandchildren still live in the area.
-"Apart from that, we need for people to return here or move here.
-We need them all."
+"The way to stop this is to get people to have more babies," said mayor Seiichi Kurokawa.
+"Apart from that, we need for people to return here or move here."

 But it's not an easy sell, despite the fresh air and abundant space.

-In a briefing for potential investors and visiting officials from other areas, Ominami shows a slide of the town's shopping street, dotted with houses that are empty, and then another with some of the buildings filled with new businesses — a bistro, a design studio, an IT incubation hub.
+In a briefing for potential investors and visiting officials, Ominami shows a slide of the town's shopping street, dotted with houses that are empty, and then another with some of the buildings filled with new businesses — a bistro, a design studio, an IT incubation hub.

-"People think of decline as something pathetic.
-That's too vague.
-We need to think more clearly about this," Ominami said.
-"Once we accept this is the reality, we can figure out how to cope with it."
+"Once we accept this is the reality, we can figure out how to cope with it," Ominami said.